Skip to main content

 $450,000

-$1,400Near avgLA professionals priced out of cityBuying locks in stability; new builds face higher materials cost volatility.
+$1,400Near avgLA professionals priced out of cityBuying can provide more predictable housing costs; new builds face higher materials cost volatility.

 Sacramento